 In those days, folks at home got a kick out of a player powerfully dunking it home on their helpless opponent.
 It was the era of flight, where aviators like Michael Jordan and Julius Erving would wow their fans with acrobatic moves near the rim.
 The three-point shot was still very new to the game, and while players certainly didn’t shy away from it – they very rarely lived by it.

-The NBA continued to evolve, and by the time the 90s came around, you had players like Reggie Miller and Ray Allen who were three-point aficionados.
-By the new millennium, you had guys who were considered three-point specialists, such as Peja Stojakovic and Kyle Korver – and they could be relied upon to knock down the important three-pointer when necessary.
-Laker star Kobe Bryant also had a pretty big reputation for making big threes at the end of games, as did fellow teammate Robert Horry, known colloquially as Big Shot Rob.
+The NBA continued to evolve, and by the time the 90s came around, you had players like Reggie Miller and Ray Allen who were three-point marksmen.
+By the new millennium, you had guys who were considered three-point specialists, such as Peja Stojakovic and Kyle Korver, and they could be relied upon to knock down the important three-pointer when necessary.
+Lakers star Kobe Bryant also had a pretty big reputation for making big threes at the end of games, as did fellow teammate Robert Horry, known colloquially as Big Shot Rob.

 And yet… as popular as the three-point shot had evolved, it still wasn’t “cool.”
 Or at least, it wasn’t as cool as it would become when Steph Curry came into the league.
 When he was drafted by the Warriors in 2009, he was a promising prospect with a great three-point stroke – but no one could’ve predicted how he would change the game.
 It didn’t happen right away – but after a few years of NBA experience, the league couldn’t believe what they were seeing.